apify/apify-docs/sources/academy/glossary/tools/user_agent_switcher.md

 ## Configuration

 The extension configuration page allows you to edit the **User-Agent** list in case you want to add a specific user-agent that isn't already provided.
-There are some other options, but most likely you will never need to modify those.
+You can find some other options, but most likely you will never need to modify those.

 ![User-Agent Switcher configuration page](./images/user-agent-switcher-config.png)